Southclaws/ScavengeSurvive/README.md

 Once you have made a change and are ready to test, go in-game and use the `/restart` command with 0 to restart the server immediately.

+#### `.env`

+You can place environment variables in a file named `.env` in the root directory of the repository.
+For a list of configuration options, see `runner/config.go`.
+The environment variable names are the ones after `envconfig` in "UPPER_SNAKE_CASE".

 ## Deployment

 The recommended deployment strategy is to use Docker.
 This project comes with a